wjWu00/WU_comp490_hw1/readme.txt

 Name: Weijing Wu
-Homework1
+project

-At this homework, please run main.py
+At this project, please run main.py
 When you run it, you will follow the question to do a casher process in supermarket.

 At NH is duty free state, so is 0 tax.